 Ranked #35 in popularity, mathematics is one of the most sought-after degree programs in the nation.
 So, there are lots of possibilities to explore when you're trying to determine where you want to get your degree.

 College Factual reviewed 7 schools in Michigan to determine which ones were the best for degree seekers in the field of mathematics.
-Combined, these schools handed out 704 degrees in mathematics to qualified students.
+When you put them all together, these colleges and universities awarded 680 degrees in mathematics during the 2021-2022 academic year.

 The math program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Mathematics rankings.
 For our Best Overall Mathematics School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.